jasonshaw/clashdog/README.md

 WantedBy=multi-user.target
 ```

-The updater checks for the existence of rule-policies in config.yaml and uses default_policy when they do not exist.
+The clashdog checks for the existence of rule-policies in config.yaml and uses default_policy when they do not exist.
 Try `python3 clashdog.py -h` for more information.

 After that you're supposed to reload systemd:

     $ systemctl daemon-reload

-Launch updater on system startup with:
+Launch clashdogd on system startup with:

     $ systemctl enable clashdog

-Launch updater immediately with:
+Launch clashdogd immediately with:

     $ systemctl start clashdog